sergey-kotov-architect/op/README.md

-Information system of actors, operation types and operations, generates an optimal schedule of operation and evaluates its metrics.
+Information system of actors, operation types and operations, generates an optimal schedule of operations and evaluates its metrics.

 ### Functions
 * generate an optimal schedule of operations